€3,908.40 – €4,736.40 inc VAT

 MaxIm LE and MaxIm DL

 MaxIm LE is based on the award winning MaxIm DL version 4.5 from Diffraction Limited providing the fastest and easiest way to image the night sky.
 All QSI 600 Series cameras are supported for imaging and auto-guiding, plus most popular guider cameras are supported as well.
-MaxIm LE is available with any 600 Series camera.

 Drivers for Software Bisque’s CCDSoft and TheSkyX

 Realizing that one shoe doesn’t fit all, QSI also supplies the necessary drivers for CCDSoft, the popular Image Processing and Camera Control Software from Software Bisque, as well as their latest imaging application, TheSkyX.

 Many other popular astronomical imaging packages are also support.
 See the QSI Software page for complete details.

 QSI provides an ASCOM-compatible API (Application Programming Interface) enabling customers to write their own custom camera control applications.
 The camera control API is an automation component that communicates with the camera device driver and exports a COM automation interface.
 COM automation provides an interface which Microsoft Office, VB, VBA, C++, and other Windows applications can use to control the camera.
 The API is available as part of the QSI Software Development Kit (SDK), available for download from the QSI website.